Anti-Pakistan sentiment: Israel

-There has been some anti-Pakistani sentiment in Israel.
+There has been some anti-Pakistani sentiment in Israel because of its involvement in anti-Israeli campaigns.
 During the 1965 Indo-Pakistani war, Israel played a major role in convincing the United States not to send weapons to Pakistan, indirectly leading it to impose an embargo on Pakistan.
 The anniversary of the Indo-Pakistani war of 1971 is regularly marked in Israel with tributes paid to the Indian Armed Forces.

 Israeli journalists have also criticized Pakistan's nuclear weapons program.

 United Kingdom

 As of 2005, the United Kingdom had the largest overseas Pakistani community, who are known as British Pakistanis.
 There have been periodic ethnic tensions faced by the Pakistani community.
 The ethnic slur "Paki" was commonly used to refer to Pakistanis.
 However, the term has also been used for non-Pakistani South Asians.
 The word is being reclaimed by younger British Pakistanis, who use it themselves although this remains controversial.

 British Pakistanis were eight times more likely to be victims of a racially motivated attack than white people in 1996.
 The chances of a Pakistani being racially attacked in a year is more than 4% – the highest rate in the country, along with British Bangladeshis – though this has come down from 8% a year in 1996.
-According to a 2016 YouGov survey, around 20% of respondents were against admitting immigrants from Pakistan and four other countries.
+According to a 2016 YouGov survey, around 20% of respondents were against admitting immigrants from Pakistan and four other countries – Turkey, Egypt, Romania and Nigeria.

-Paki-bashing
+"Paki-bashing"

-Starting in the late 1960s, and peaking in the 1970s and 1980s, violent gangs opposed to immigration took part in frequent attacks known as "Paki-bashing", which targeted and assaulted Pakistanis and other British Asians.
+Starting in the late 1960s, and peaking in the 1970s and 1980s, violent gangs opposed to immigration took part in frequent attacks known as "Paki-bashing", which targeted and assaulted Pakistanis and other British South Asians.
 "Paki-bashing" was unleashed after Enoch Powell's inflammatory Rivers of Blood speech in 1968, and peaked during the 1970s–1980s, with the attacks mainly linked to far-right fascist, racist and anti-immigrant movements, including the white power skinheads, the National Front, and the British National Party (BNP).
 These attacks were usually referred to as either "Paki-bashing" or "skinhead terror", with the attackers usually called "Paki-bashers" or "skinheads".
 "Paki-bashing" was also fueled by the media's anti-immigrant and anti-Pakistani rhetoric at the time, and by systemic failures of state authorities, which included under-reporting racist attacks, the criminal justice system not taking racist attacks seriously, constant racial harassment by police, and sometimes police involvement in racist violence.